You are here

 The USC TROJAN MARCHING BAND is known throughout the country as one of college football’s most spirited and innovative bands, and around the world for its frequent appearances in Hollywood.
-Founded in 1880, the Trojan Marching Band (TMB) has been led by director Dr. Arthur C. Bartner for the past 40 years.
+Founded in 1880, the Trojan Marching Band (TMB) has been led by director Dr. Arthur C. Bartner for the past 44 years.
 Arriving at USC In 1970, Bartner revolutionized the band by introducing the distinctive “drive-it” style of marching and incorporating modern hits into its repertoire.
 Featuring over 300 passionate students from nearly every major at USC, the TMB is a prominent representative of the university with over 350 engagements each year.
 It has truly earned its nickname, “The Spirit of Troy,” for its commitment to ’SC and its tireless support of Trojan athletics.

-Among the TMB’s other television appearances were guest spots on Glee, Dancing with the Stars, The Tonight Show with Conan O’Brien, American Idol, Scrubs, How I Met Your Mother, and The ESPY Awards.
-In 2007, the band broke into the world of major print media with an appearance in the prestigious Sports Illustrated Swimsuit Issue.
+Some of the TMB’s other television appearances include guest spots on Glee, The Voice, American Idol, America’s Got Talent, How I Met Your Mother, Dancing with the Stars, and SportsCenter.
+In 2007 the band broke into the world of major print media with an appearance in the prestigious Sports Illustrated Swimsuit Issue.
 The TMB was one of two college marching bands chosen for this first-of-its-kind pictorial, which featured 13 pages of supermodels posed with band members.
 In 2013 the band appeared in a pictorial for Vanity Fair’s annual Hollywood Issue.